 Recommend addressing it with your immediate supervisor, especially if it is specific to your work.
 Your supervisor may have the answer you need.

 Utilize the chain of command escalation process when it makes sense.

-Report directly to the Compliance Officer or the BUHP Compliance Department.
+Report directly to your Compliance Officer or to the BHP Compliance Department.